2013 East Asian Games

-The 2013 East Asian Games, officially known as the VI East Asian Games, was an international multi-sport event that took place in Tianjin, China, between 6 October and 15 October 2013.
+The 2013 East Asian Games (6–15 October 2013), officially known as the VI East Asian Games, was an international multi-sport event held in Tianjin, China.
 2,422 Athletes from nine East Asian nations competed in 254 events in 24 sports.

 Tianjin 2013 is the last edition of East Asian Games before being replaced by East Asian Youth Games.

 Organisation

 Bid

 In 2007, China and Mongolia entered the bidding process as potential host cities for the 6th East Asian games.

 Participation

 Sports

 2013 East Asian Games featured 258 events in 24 sports (including 16 Olympics sports), a new record of East Asian Games history.